queenkjuul/juliehill.rocks/src/lib/content/resume.md

 #### July 2022 - Present

 - Using primarily Svelte and SvelteKit, built a suite of web applications facilitating an end-to-end financial trading platform, from account creation and management to real-time tracking and trading of stocks, bonds, options, and crypto
 - Implemented integrations with third party applications, libraries, and APIs, as well as white-labelling Tastytrade products for consumption by other corporate brands and external partners
-- Participated in project planning, story writing, prioritization, and ticket sizing meetings with project managers and senior staff
+- Participated in project planning, design reviews, and product discovery with cross-functional teams
-- Wrote extensive unit and integration tests using Vitest and Playwright, with validated code deployed via GitHub Actions
+- Led development of major new features, making independent design and technical decisions while guiding junior engineers to project goals
-- Delivered presentations and documentation on best practices and new technologies
+- Delivered presentations on best practices and new technologies while working continuously to improve developer experience through documentation, tooling, and integration pipelines

 ## Union Pacific